Ranjan13/kmeans.R/README.md

 	In Classified Matrix (with dimension cluster number x test data) classified matrix[i,j] = 1 => data point "j" is in cluster "i" else 0.
+This code has been run on letter-recognition data with 26 clusters.
+It was run for multiple time and gave an error within the range [75%-79%].